- What is the fastest human sense?

 HearingHearing is our fastest sense.

 (Who knew?!)
 Horowitz says that it takes our brain at least one-quarter of a second to process visual recognition..

-What is the most memorable sense?
+What is the most dominant sense?

-Which sense is most powerful?
+Which sense is the most powerful?

 SmellSmell.
 If you didn’t sniff this answer coming by now, then you need your nose checked.
 Smell is in fact the strongest human sense, and contrary to popular belief, may be just as powerful as the snout sniffers in dogs and rodents (to certain degrees).

 Which is the most important sense organ?

 Humans have five senses: the eyes to see, the tongue to taste, the nose to smell, the ears to hear, and the skin to touch.
 By far the most important organs of sense are our eyes.

 Which of the 5 senses is the strongest?

 Vision is often thought of as the strongest of the senses.
 That’s because humans tend to rely more on sight, rather than hearing or smell, for information about their environment.
 Light on the visible spectrum is detected by your eyes when you look around.